 Step 3: In places where there is no perfect fit, the anchor points can be added or adjusted.

 Step 4: Keep ticking until the initial point.
 Moreover, ensure you capture all the areas and try to be as accurate as possible.
-However, if you destroy a part, you can still use the pen tool to check some of the areas where the edges are not clear enough.
+However, if you destroy a part, you can still use the pen tool to check some of the edges' areas are not clear enough.
 This will ensure you get a clean image at the end.

 Step 5: Press Ctrl + J simultaneously, and the car will be pulled out perfectly.